JKBGIT1/react-nodejs/README.md

 It was build in React.
 I used Material-UI library for design.
 Data about restaurants are fetched from Zomato API.

+In the future I would like to make connection to database with nodejs to make users login and registration available.
+So currently Sing up and Login buttons don't have any functionality.

 ## Available Scripts

 In the project directory, you can run: